microsoft/botframework-cli/packages/cli/README.md

   -h, --help                         qnamaker:get:kb command help

   --endpointKey=endpointKey          Specifies the endpoint key for your private QnA service.(from qnamaker.ai portal
-                                     user settings page).
-Overrides the .qnamakerrc value and the QNAMAKER_ENDPOINTKEY environment variable.
+                                     KB settings page).
+Overrides the value present in config and the QNAMAKER_ENDPOINTKEY environment variable.

   --environment=environment          Specifies whether environment is Test or Prod.

   --hostname=hostname                Specifies the url for your private QnA service.
-Overrides the .qnamakerrc value and
+Overrides the value present in config and
-                                     the QNAMAKER_HOSTNAME environment variable.
+                                     the QNAMAKER_HOSTNAME environment variable

   --kbId=kbId                        (required) Knowledgebase id to get metadata.